Download Careers360 App

 Illustration of Significance

-Absence of a sufficient amount of Anti Mullerian Hormone during fetal development
+Absence of a sufficient amount of Anti-Mullerian Hormone during fetal development

-High level of Anti Mullerian Hormone in ovaries
+High level of anti-Müllerian hormone in ovaries

 Anti-Mullerian Hormone and Polycystic Ovary Syndrome (PCOS)

-• There is a high level of AMH that is directly associated with PCOS which is due to an increase in the number of ovarian follicles.
-Follicles produce a high amount of Anti Mullerian Hormone.
+• There is a high level of AMH that is directly associated with PCOS, which is due to an increase in the number of ovarian follicles.
+Follicles produce a high amount of anti-Müllerian hormone.

-Anti Mullerian Hormone for egg preservation
+Anti-Mullerian Hormone for egg preservation

-• Anti Mullerian Hormone is used to measure the ovarian reserve which helps in the preservation of eggs and increases the chances of conception in females.
+• Anti-Mullerian Hormone is used to measure the ovarian reserve, which helps in the preservation of eggs and increases the chances of conception in females.

 Anti-Mullerian Hormone during Menopause

-• Anti Mullerian Hormone is decreased as the follicles degenerate and approach menopause.
+• Anti-Müllerian Hormone is decreased as the follicles degenerate and approach menopause.

 Anti-Mullerian Hormone in Hormonal Coordination